Harris-Lodi/HTML_CSS_JS_WebSite/README.md

  This project is based on 'The Road' project from lashaNoz on Github, it's not meant to be public but to help me learn web dev as well as to use it as a reference guide for my future projects!<br />
  lashaNoz's project can be found here: https://github.com/lashaNoz/The-Road/tree/Final <br/>
- lashaNoz's video can be found on his youtube channel 'CodeandCreate', link to video is here: https://bit.ly/2F4XCGX/<br />
+ lashaNoz's video can be found on his youtube channel 'CodeandCreate', link to video is here: https://www.youtube.com/watch?v=qmyN7lYY_xo <br />

  <b>Requirements</b><br />
  <ul>